gradle/gradle/design-docs/task-configuration-from-command-line.md

 ### Test coverage

-TBD
+- Use camel-case matching for a commandline property that accepts an enum type
+- Use camel-case matching for a commandline property that accepts an string type
+- Error message for illegal enum value includes candidate matches
+- Error message for illegal string value includes candidate matches

 ### Implementation approach

 - Use NameMatcher in commandline configuration.

-## Add command-line options to other tasks
+## Add command-line options to more tasks

 ### User visible changes